2003 California gubernatorial recall election: Polling

 Public opinion was divided on the recall, with many passionately-held positions on both sides of the recall election.
 Californians were fairly united in their disapproval of Governor Davis's handling of the state, with his approval numbers in the mid-20s.
 On the question of whether he should be recalled, Californians were more divided, but polls in the weeks leading up to the election consistently showed that a majority would vote to remove him.

-Polls also showed that the two leading candidates, Lt.
-Governor Cruz Bustamante, a Democrat, and Hollywood actor Arnold Schwarzenegger, a Republican, were neck and neck with about 25–35% of the vote each, and Bustamante with a slight lead in most polls.
+Polls showed that the two leading candidates, Lieutenant Governor Cruz Bustamante, a Democrat, and Hollywood actor Arnold Schwarzenegger, a Republican, were neck and neck with about 25–35% of the vote each, and Bustamante with a slight lead in most polls.
 Republican State Senator Tom McClintock also polled in the double-digits.
 Remaining candidates polled in the low single digits.
 Polls in the final week leading up to the election showed support for Davis slipping and support for Schwarzenegger growing.

-Many observers outside California, and some members of the press, consistently called the recall chaos and madness as well as a media circus and nightmare.
+Many observers outside California and some members of the press consistently called the recall chaos and madness as well as a media circus and nightmare.
 With the candidacies of a few celebrities and many regular Californians, the entire affair became a joke to some (there were tongue-in-cheek references to Schwarzenegger's role in the science fiction film Total Recall) as well as an "only-in-California" event.
 Nevertheless, most Californians took the recall seriously, with the future of the governor's office at stake.
 In the months before the election, 380,000 Californians registered to vote, for a total of 15.3 million—more registered voters than there had been in the three previous presidential elections.